koaning/scikit-bloom/readme.md

 | SlowBloomVectorizer | 5.259      | A pure python implementation
 | HashingVectorizer   | 0.695      | Using sklearn's hashing vectorizer to only hash once

+Note that the `HashingVectorizer` is faster here because it only hashes each word once.
+The other implementations hash it three times.

+### An extra benchmark

-You can also choose to run the `BloomVectorizer` by just hashing once and it seems to be competative with the `HashingVectorizer`.
+Just as an extra, you can also choose to run the `BloomVectorizer` by just hashing once and when I do that ... it seems to be competative with the `HashingVectorizer`.

 <details>
     <summary>Show me the code</summary>